City of CamroseJust a one hour drive east of Edmonton

 Rudy Swanson Recreation Park is home to several outdoor facilities including the Kin Park Ball Diamonds, soccer pitches, tennis courts, basketball courts, beach volleyball courts, shale walking trails, the water spray park and a skateboard park.
 This area contains a state-of-the-arts sports complex with two regulation-size ice surfaces, and connects to a 9 lane curling rink, a third arena and the aquatic centre.
 The Field House sports an indoor three-lane rubberized track for fitness enthusiasts.

-EAT SHOP STAYDowntown Camrose is truly a premier shopping district with a vast assortment of boutique style shops.
+Downtown Camrose is truly a premier shopping district with a vast assortment of boutique style shops.
 The beautifully landscaped mainstreet is lined with trees, ornate flowers and benches – setting the stage for a great day of shopping or spending quality time with family or friends.

-One Tooth Activewear, named after an ancient tribe, offers high quality yoga, active and lounge wear for both men and women.
 The Twig Boutique is a prime example where you can find unique women's clothing and accessories.
 For pants with personality, casual combinations, denim for all occasions, Bellissima is the place to shop.
 Did you know?
 Bellissima is a Canadian family run business that has grown from one store with 4 staff members to 23 stores across Canada employing more than 150 people.
 To complete your new wardrobe, find your footwear at Sole City Shoes.
 Known for having the latest trends, and well trained staff providing one on one excellent service, for over 45 years!

-Wisemen's Way is a Christian bookstore with an impressive array of gifts, cards, books, music, movies and more.
-Find some great treasures at Take a Second Look on 46 St. while on the Go East Antique Tour.
 Just a short 10 minute drive northeast of Camrose, this hidden gem, Buckskins Emporium carries a vast array of unique merchandise – it’s definitely worth the drive to this country store.

 Don’t leave for home without a stop at The Lefse House.
 Delight yourself in unique Scandinavian baked goods.
 Need a moment to relax?
 Sacred Arts is the place to be!
 There you will find a community hub with an art gallery, a café, and a yoga studio.